redox-os/website/content/faq.en.md

 The most influential Unix-like system with a microkernel.
 It has advanced features such as system modularity, [kernel panic](https://en.wikipedia.org/wiki/Kernel_panic) resistence, driver reincarnation, protection against bad drivers and secure interfaces for [process comunication](https://en.wikipedia.org/wiki/Inter-process_communication).

-Redox is largely inspired by Minix: it has a similar architecture and feature set written in Rust.
+Redox is largely inspired by Minix - it has a similar architecture but with a feature set written in Rust.

 - [How Minix influenced the Redox design](https://doc.redox-os.org/book/ch04-01-microkernels.html)

 ### [seL4](https://sel4.systems/)

-The fastest and simplest microkernel of the world.
-It aims for performance and simplicity.
+The most performant and simplest microkernel of the world.

 Redox follow the same principle, trying to make the kernel-space small as possible (moving components to user-space and reducing the number of system calls, passing the complexity to user-space) and keeping the overall performance good (reducing the context switch cost).